hashgraph/did-method/did-method-specification.md

 The two alternatives are:
 ![alt text](./images/read.flow.svg "Read flow alternatives")

-A valid CRUD message must have a JSON structure defined by a [did-message-schema](did-message.schema.json) and contains the following properties:
+A valid Create, Update, or Delete message must have a JSON structure defined by a [did-message-schema](did-message.schema.json) and contains the following properties:
 - `didOperation` - Operation to be performed on the DID document.
 Valid values are: `create`, `update` and `delete`.
 - `mode` - Describes the mode in which DID document is provided in this message.
 Valid values are: `plain` or `encrypted`.
 - `did` -  - This field may contain either: